Presidency blames corrupt Nigerians for UK protest against Buhari — Nigeria Today

 Presidency blames corrupt Nigerians for UK protest against Buhari

-Senior Special Assistant to the President on Media and Publicity, Garba Shehu, while commenting on the protest by a group of Nigerians outside the Nigeria House in London.
+Senior Special Assistant to the President on Media and Publicity, Garba Shehu, said this while commenting on the protest by a group of Nigerians outside the Nigeria House in London.

 Shehu however affirms that the President will not be distracted from his mission in the UK.

-Corrupt Nigerians who are custodians of slush funds stolen from Nigeria, and hiding in UK or are resident cronies colluded with some elements to form a league of protesters with a singular aim of distracting and disorganising the scheduled state visit of the President to England, for bilateral talks with Prime Minister Theresa May and other dignitaries.
+Corrupt Nigerians who are custodians of slush funds stolen from Nigeria, and hiding in UK, or their resident cronies colluded with some elements to form a league of protesters with a singular aim of distracting and disorganising the scheduled state visit of the President to England, for bilateral talks with Prime Minister Theresa May and other dignitaries.

 The protesters are said to have benchmarked their actions on local grievances and national challenges which the government is already tackling head on.